phetsims/sun/doc/Checkbox.md

 * _Checkbox_ operation is covered by _Basics Action_ section of the _Keyboard Shortcuts_ dialog.

 ### Gesture Support
-* Swipe left or right to move focus.
+* Swipe left or right to move focus to the checkbox.
 * Double tap to toggle state of checkbox.

 ## Supporting Resources for Description Design and Development